ghost8395/AWS-Project-sqs-lamda-dynamoDB-retry-mechanism/README.md

-# Serverless - AWS Node.js Typescript
+# Serverless - Retry Mechanism with (aws-sqs-lamda-dynamoDB)
 ### Using NPM

 - Run `npm i` to install the project dependencies